RasaHQ/rasa/docs/docs/reference/rasa/core/lock_store.md

 - `password` - The password which should be used for authentication with the Redis database.
 - `use_ssl` - `True` if SSL should be used for the connection to Redis.
+- `key_prefix` - prefix to prepend to all keys used by the lock store.
+Must be alphanumeric.
 - `socket_timeout` - Timeout in seconds after which an exception will be raised in case Redis doesn&#x27;t respond within `socket_timeout` seconds.